Wright-Patterson Air Force Base

 Wright-Patterson Air Force Base (WPAFB) is a United States Air Force base and census-designated place just east of Dayton, Ohio, in Greene and Montgomery counties.
 It includes both Wright and Patterson Fields, which were originally Wilbur Wright Field and Fairfield Aviation General Supply Depot.
 Patterson Field is about 10 mi northeast of Dayton; Wright Field is about 5 mi northeast of Dayton.

 The host unit at Wright-Patterson AFB is the 88th Air Base Wing (88 ABW), assigned to the Air Force Life Cycle Management Center and Air Force Materiel Command.
 The 88 ABW operates the airfield, maintains all infrastructure and provides security, communications, medical, legal, personnel, contracting, finance, transportation, air traffic control, weather forecasting, public affairs, recreation and chaplain services for more than 60 associate units.
-The Air Force's National Air and Space Intelligence Center (NASIC) and the Space Force's National Space Intelligence Center (NSIC) are also garrisoned there and are the intelligence community's primary organizations for strategic air and space threat analysis.
+The Air Force's National Air and Space Intelligence Center (NASIC) and the Space Force's National Space Intelligence Center (NSIC) are also garrisoned there and are the Intelligence Community's primary organizations for strategic air and space threat analysis.

 The base began with the establishment of Wilbur Wright Field on 22 May 1917 and McCook Field in November 1917, by the Aviation Section, U.S. Signal Corps as World War I installations.
 McCook was used as a testing field and for aviation experiments.
 Wright was used as a flying field (renamed Patterson Field in 1931); Fairfield Aviation General Supply Depot; armorers' school, and a temporary storage depot.
 McCook's functions were transferred to Wright Field when it was closed in October 1927.
 Wright-Patterson AFB was established in 1948 as a merger of Patterson and Wright Fields.

-In 1995, negotiations to end the Bosnian War were held at the base, resulting in the war-ending Dayton Agreement.
+In 1995, negotiations to end the Bosnian War as part of the Yugoslav Wars were held at Wright-Patterson Air Force Base near Dayton, Ohio.
+The talks were hosted by the United States and involved the leaders of Bosnia and Herzegovina, Croatia, and Serbia.
+The negotiations produced the Dayton Agreement, which established Bosnia and Herzegovina as a single sovereign state composed of two entities and brought an end to more than three years of armed conflict.

 The base had a total of 27,406 military, civilian and contract employees in 2010.
 The Greene County portion of the base is a census-designated place (CDP), with a resident population of 1,821 at the 2010 census.